laszlocph/website/_posts/2019-03-21-Drone-Community-Edition-what-is-included.md

 Brad was clear on this one.
 The source code has the final say of what is part of the drone.io Community Edition.

-Since Docker Hub holds the enterprise version going forward, the `drone/drone:1` will have resource limits or it may raise licensing questions that I have no intent to figure out.
+Since Docker Hub holds the enterprise version going forward, the `drone/drone:1` image will have resource limits or it may raise licensing questions that I have no intent to figure out.

 Instead I build the code from source to get the pure OSS version: `go build --tags oss github.com/drone/drone/cmd/drone-server`